This course is not offered in 2020

 - Communicate effectively with a range of audiences

-- Provide effective peer review of your colleague’s work
+- Provide effective peer review of colleagues’ work

 - Research current issues, interpret relevant legislation and frame solutions to problems facing Australia's marine resources

-- Scientific Report (20%): You will collect data as a class, make your own analysis and evaluation of the data-based evidence, then present your findings in the style of a scientific article (LO 1, 2, 3, 4)
+- Scientific Report (20%): You will collect data as a class, make your own analysis and evaluation of the data-based evidence, then present your findings in a scientific article that will incorporate a comprehensive and critical literature review on the report topic (LO 1, 2, 3, 4).

 - Graphical Abstract (20%): You will select a current scientific article in marine ecology and design a graphical abstract that illustrates the main findings of the paper in a single picture that is understandable to a broad audience (LO 1, 5).
 You will also provide effective comments to help your fellow students design their Graphical Abstracts via an anonymous peer review process (LO 6).

-- Press Conference (15%): Working as a team, you will present your findings from your environmental brief as a media release and field questions from a role-playing audience in a staged press conference (LO 3, 4, 5).
+- Press Conference (15%): Working as a team, you will present your findings from the status report as a media release and field questions from a role-playing audience in a staged press conference (LO 3, 4, 5).

-- Final Theory Exam (30%): You will be asked to think critically, analyse available information and present a logical argument on questions concerning marine ecological systems (LO 1, 7).
+- Reflective Learning Journal (30%): You will be asked to keep a reflective learning journal that records how your understanding of key marine environmental issues has changed throughout the course.
+This will require you to think critically, analyse available information and present a logical argument on current issues concerning marine ecological systems (LO 1, 7).